 No Interest Loans (NILS)

-The No Interest Loans Scheme (NILS) provides access to fair and safe loans for eligible people, with no interest, fees or charges.
+The No Interest Loans Scheme (NILS)provides access to fair and safe loans for eligible people, with no interest, fees or charges.
 The repayments are arranged with clients so that they are affordable.
-There is a range of NILS products available.

-NILS for women affected by family and domestic violence (NILS-DV) – are loans available for up to $2,000 to help women with the financial costs of establishing a new household such as relocation expenses, rental bonds, rental payments and essential household items.
-Women affected by family or domestic violence in the last 10 years and have the capacity to repay the loan are eligible.
-The repayment period is between 18-24 months.
+Loans are available for women experiencing family or domestic to help women with the financial costs of establishing a new household, such as relocation expenses, rental bonds and rental payments.
+Women must have experienced family or domestic violence in last 10 years and have capacity to repay the loan, no income limits apply.

 Microenterprise Development: Microenterprise (small business) development organisations support individuals on a low income to increase their business planning and workforce skills, support the development of a small business (microenterprises – including providing one-on-one mentoring), and facilitate access to loans.
 Organisations are required to leverage funding from alternate non-government sources to build the sustainability of the organisation.